Courtesy Visit From The Ooni Of Ife, Oba Adeyeye Enitan Ogunwusi

 And I think he is one of those who has thought it fit to begin to express himself in a completely different way from what we’ve seen in the past.

-And this is not just about traditional rulership, it’s also about secular leadership and leadership at all levels.
+This is not just about traditional rulership; it’s also about secular leadership and leadership at all levels.
 I think one of the key things we’ve learnt from leadership and key leadership skills that his approach has taught us; his approach has taught us is that you have to make contact even with people and with authorities who in the past may have been considered adverse or adversaries in one way or the other.

-I think some of what we have seen Kabiyesi do, some of those steps he has taken, handshakes across prejudices across traditional boundaries; his visit to the Aláàfin of Oyo and several other such important steps.
+We have seen some of what Kabiyesi has done, some of the steps he has taken; handshakes across prejudices across traditional boundaries; his visit to the Aláàfin of Oyo and several other such important steps.

-They are not just symbolic, it’s important to understand that they also have very deep implications for future relationships and for the way that our generation is perceived and also implications for the way the country eventually shapes up.
+They are not just symbolic; it’s important to understand that they also have deep implications for future relationships and for the way that our generation is perceived, and also implications for the way the country eventually shapes up.

-I want to just commend you Kabiyesi for that foresight and your great insight into leadership.
-And I want to pray that may almighty God who placed you upon the throne of your fathers would ensure that you fulfill the very purpose for which you had been elevated to the throne.
+I want to just commend you, Kabiyesi, for that foresight and your great insight into leadership.
+And I want to pray that may almighty God, who placed you upon the throne of your fathers, ensure that you fulfil the very purpose for which you had been elevated to the throne.

-I think a great many young people are encouraged by the way by the way in which you have taken it upon yourself to ensure that young people are given opportunities and given a place in this country and I think eventually when history is written, it will be said that your time in office is one that has greatly benefited the young people of this country.
+A great many young people are encouraged by the way in which you have taken it upon yourself to ensure that young people are given opportunities and given a place in this country, and eventually, when history is written, it will be said that your time in office has greatly benefited the young people of this country.

 Again, it’s a tribute to your foresight that recognizes that when the number of young people under 35 years are over 70%, anyone who addresses their concerns must really understand that this is not only about the demography, but about the future of our country.

-I really want to thank you very much for this honor and Kabiyesi and I have had of course before we came here, a very interesting discussions which I intend to pursue very faithfully and diligently and I want to thank you very much Kabiyesi for coming here today and I want to wish you many more years.
+I really want to thank you very much for this honour, and Kabiyesi and I had, before we came here, interesting discussions, which I intend to pursue very faithfully and diligently and thank you very much, Kabiyesi, for coming here today, and I want to wish you many more years.

-At your coronation I did say, and I prayed that you will live and reign much longer than your forbearers on the throne.
+At your coronation, I did say, and I prayed that you would live and reign much longer than your forbearers on the throne.

 Thank you very much.